zrefai/text-to-speech-converter/README.md

 - The conversion takes some time to process and we should show appropriate loading states.
 Expect the conversion to take about 10 seconds, but it can take longer.
 - After the conversion is complete, the user should be able to download the speech output as an audio file.
 Bonus points for making the output playable in the browser.

-## Expectations

-We expect you to complete the task in no more than a few hours.
-You can spend more time if you want to, but it's not necessary.
-We intentionally don't provide a lot of details so you can make decisions on your own.

-We're looking for the following things:

-- The code works!
-It should be bug-free and work as expected
-- The code is well structured and easy to read
-- If you have extra time and want to show off, you can improve the user experience

 ## Getting started

 Run the install script